sankavi23/Git-and-GitHub/index.md

 ## **Introduction**
-This page gives a brief introduction about _Git and GitHub_ for beginners.
-I hope
+This page gives a brief introduction about _Git and GitHub_ for beginners.I hope, beginners can get an idea about Git and GitHub.

 ## **What is Git?**